-- If you are clearing bush, leave strips of bush lined against the prevailing wind to prevent soil being lost ("windbreaks"); - Move kraals around regularly so that they do not make the soil poisonous for plants.
+- Avoid felling trees near boreholes where vegetation cover is likely to be lowest.
+Trees slow the wind down, reducing its ability to move sand; - If there are no other trees available, try pollarding the trees near your borehole (see p70); - If you are clearing bush, leave strips of bush lined against the prevailing wind to prevent soil being lost ("windbreaks") (see p60); - Move kraals around regularly so that they do not make the soil poisonous for plants.